philrmass/bike-share-map/README.md

 ## Description

+_This application shows the locations and current status of all of the Nike BIKETOWN bike share stations.
+It gets the locations and live bike status date from Nike's public API_

-_You can view the deployed page [here](https://paigewilliams.github.io/Bike-Share-Group-Project/)._
+_You can view the deployed page [here](https://philrmass.github.io/bike-share-map)

 ## Setup and Installation

-* Clone the project from https://github.com/paigewilliams/Bike-Share-Group-Project.git to a local directory
+* Clone the project from https://github.com/philrmass/bike-share-map.git to a local directory
 * Open index.html in a browser

 ## Support and Contact Details

-If you have any issues or questions, please email me at paw145@humboldt.edu
+If you have any issues or questions, please email me at philrmass@gmail.com

 ## Specifications:
 ### MVP: